confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 #### Scenario plain-customcerts-rhel-fips test's the following:

-Installation of Confluent Platform on RHEL8.
+Installation of Confluent Platform on Oracle Linux 8.

 TLS enabled.